fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 Click 'Add Vector Layer' icon, the topmost of the vertically stacked icons on the left.
 Choose 'Directory' (since we want to point QGIS to the directory we downloaded), and click 'Browse' to choose the directory where you ultimately saved and unzipped your directory from the census.gov page.

 After you click 'Open', you should see the outlines of all US counties.
-Cool.
+Cool!
 You've just created your first layer in QGIS with a shapefile you downloaded.
+The color of your map is likely different than the screenshot here, since QGIS chooses an arbitrary color.
+We'll adjust the color later.

 {% include figure.html src="/images/qgis/qgis-counties.png" caption="Not pretty, but pretty cool" %}

 If you were expecting a beautifully colored and stylized map centered on the lower 48 (as most county maps you see online are), you may be a bit underwhelmed at this point.
-As mentioned earlier, this is not a limitation of QGIS (it can create and display truly beautiful maps), but a problem of expectations.
+As mentioned earlier, this is not a limitation of QGIS, but again a problem of expectations.
 All we asked it it do was display outlines of US counties, and that's exactly what it did.
-The color of your map is likely different than the screenshot here, since QGIS chooses an arbitrary color.
-We'll adjust the color later.

 Note the high zoom level so that all of the Hawaiian islands and Guam can fit in the display area.
 You can click the Zoom icon at the top and draw a rectangle onto an area you'd like to zoom in to (perhaps the continental US) to see the more familiar-looking boundaries at a smaller scale.
-Notice that because this is a vector image (and not a raster image like a JPG or PNG or TIF), the quality of the image/lines don't get fuzzier as you zoom in.
+Notice that because this is a vector image (and not a raster image like a JPG or PNG or TIF), the image doesn't get fuzzier as you zoom in (QGIS simply redraws the image at the appropriate scale).

 If you want to get back to your original zoom level, or you accidently zoom super far in or out (it will happen eventually!), right-click on the layer name on the left in the Layers pane and select the topmost option, "Zoom to layer".